 CPD initiated the ADUs in Denver Text Amendment to revise and update regulations for accessory dwelling units (ADUs).
 This text amendment directly implements Blueprint Denver Land Use: Housing Recommendation #5, "Remove barriers to constructing ADUs and create context sensitive form standards."
 This amendment does not change where in the city ADUs are allowed.
-It modifies building form standards to address how ADUs fit in with different types of neighborhoods and block patterns, and to reduce zoning barriers to creating ADUs. draft of the proposed text amendment is available on the CPD website Text Amendments to the Zoning Code - City and County of Denver (denvergov.org), and is included as a supplement to this staff report.
+It modifies building form standards to address how ADUs fit in with different types of neighborhoods and block patterns, and to reduce zoning barriers to creating ADUs.
+The proposed text amendment is available on the CPD website Text Amendments to the Zoning Code - City and County of Denver (denvergov.org), and is included as a supplement to this staff report.

-The proposed text amendment aims to remove barriers to constructing ADUs and create context sensitive form standards in the following ways:
+The proposed text amendment aims to remove barriers to constructing ADUs and create context sensitive form standards by:

-- Removing minimum lot size requirements for the Detached Accessory Dwelling Unit building form. - Allowing the reuse and conversion of existing structures to ADUs when they do not meet current setback requirements. - Extending the current building coverage exemption of up to 500sf for 'vehicular storage and parking' to also apply to detached ADUs that do not contain vehicle parking, including one-story ADUs. - Increasing the maximum gross floor area (GFA) allowance for an ADU use from 650sf to 864sf on the smallest lot size category lots. - Allowing ADUs to be accessory to more primary uses than just single unit dwellings, including duplexes and row houses. - Tailoring maximum height and minimum setbacks by neighborhood context with more flexibility in the Urban context and less in the Suburban context. - Relaxing setback and bulk plane restrictions on narrow Urban and Urban Edge lots where ADU development is currently constrained. - Allowing specific additional design elements like dormers and second story decks, where appropriate. - Creating Suburban neighborhood context zone districts that would allow an ADU use within context-specific height and setback rules.
+- Removing minimum lot size requirements for the Detached Accessory Dwelling Unit building form. - Allowing the reuse and conversion of existing structures to detached ADUs when they do not meet all zoning requirements applicable to construction of a new detached ADU. - Extending the current building coverage exemption of up to 500sf for 'vehicular storage and parking' to also apply to detached ADUs that do not contain vehicle parking, which will better facilitate construction of one-story detached ADUs. - Increasing the maximum gross floor area (GFA) allowance for an ADU use from 650sf to 864sf on the smallest lot size category. - Allowing ADUs to be accessory to more primary uses than just single unit dwellings, including duplexes and row houses. - Tailoring maximum height and minimum setbacks by neighborhood context with more flexibility in the Urban context and less in the Suburban context. - Relaxing setback and bulk plane restrictions on narrow Urban and Urban Edge lots to enable ADU construction on a wider variety of lots. - Allowing additional design elements like dormers and second story decks, where appropriate. - Creating Suburban neighborhood context zone districts that would allow an ADU use within context-specific height and setback rules.
 The ADUs in Denver project will not propose to rezone properties into these new districts, but they would be available to support City Council or property-owner initiated rezonings in the future.

-The proposed text amendment is the culmination of a one-year effort initiated by CPD to implement Blueprint Denver policy recommendations around ADUs.
+The proposed text amendment is the culmination of a one-and-a-half year effort initiated by CPD to implement Blueprint Denver policy recommendations around ADUs.
 In March of 2022 an Advisory Committee was formed to assist staff with identifying the existing zoning barriers to ADU construction, share community concerns, and help inform recommendations for context sensitive building form standards.
-The Advisory Committee wrapped up in December of 2022, helping staff to produce the final draft recommendations found in the ADUs in Denver Strategy Report.
-Public outreach on the recommendations has continued to inform staff's direction on the final proposed text amendment.
+The Advisory Committee wrapped up in December of 2022, helping staff to produce the recommendations found in the ADUs in Denver Strategy Report.
+Public outreach on the recommendations informed the final proposed text amendment.